martin0004/charity_donors_finder/README.md

 # Instructions for CharityML

-### How to Collect Data
+### How to Compile Data

-CharityML can collect its data into file `src/input.csv`.
+CharityML can collect its potential donors data into file `src/input.csv`.
 This file currently contains 5 dummy entries as an example.
 Note that this file should not contain column `income`.

 <img src="images/input-file.png"/>

-The exact values to use for each categorical features are available in file `src/features.csv`
+The exact values to use for each categorical features are available in file `src/features.csv` .

-### How to Run the Pipeline
+### How to Run the Model

 Once data collection is completed, predictions can be made on `input.csv` with the following commands.
 This will create file `output.csv`, which contains one line per entry in `input.csv`.
 0 = "low income" 1 = "high income".